GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 * Written text means script, and written data conservation means proper encoding.
 Historically, this has been a delicate issue for localization, but today, thanks to the Unicode Standard, it has become much easier to handle and preserve text strings.
 * Each form, spoken or written, has its specificities: permanency for written language, versus immediacy for spoken language; complexity and intricacy for written language, versus simplicity and tonality for spoken language.
 Of course, scripted or recorded speech can more closely resemble written language, from the perspective of complexity, or grammatical usage.

-Written languages can be classified in two main groups based on their writing systems, with one group for the languages and scripts that represent consonants and vowels (aka alphabets) and one for those that represent syllables (aka syllabaries).
+Writing systems can be classified into a few major groups - true that represent consonants and vowels (aka alphabets) and one for those that represent syllables (aka syllabaries).

 ##### Alphabets
-True alphabets include:
+In true alphabets, characters represents consonants and vowels.
 * Greek
 * Latin
 * Armenian